 Dresden High Magnetic Field Laboratory User Program

 Every year, the HLD welcomes dozens of user groups from all around the globe.
-We offer them excellent research facilities and qualified support.
+We offer them excellent research facilities and highly qualified support.

 How to get magnet time